Skip to content

 Arthritis or cervical spondylosis

 In some cases, neck pain can signify an illness that needs medical attention.
-A common cause of neck pain related to ageing is cervical spondylosis, which is arthritis of the neck.
+A common cause of neck pain related to ageing, opens in a new tab is cervical spondylosis, which is arthritis of the neck.
 If you’re concerned about this, it’s important to see your GP for further testing.

 How can I treat neck pain?